 A CLEARING is an intentional space to slow down and create outside the traditional confines of the Western, masculine-centric canon.
-A space for all of us who rise from in-between-ness of isolation, of womxnhood, of queerness, of color… A place to be seen, heard, and supported.
+Rooted in the ethos of community-supported art, it is a space for all of us who rise from in-between-ness of isolation, of womxnhood, of queerness, of color… A place to be seen, heard, and supported.

 Here, makers of all mediums are invited to make art around a rotating theme.
 We listen deeply, read aloud from our reading lists, dance to our seasonal playlists, share ideas and images, ask for feedback.
 We help make art a sustainable practice by helping you find a paying audience.
 We host interactive happenings that feed you.
 We create zines and books—visual poems, artifacts of our existence together, surviving catalogs that we are alive, generating, germinating, continuing to grow.